linb/CrossUI/README.md

-## CrossUI
+# CrossUI

 CrossUI is a free Cross-Browser Javascript framework with cutting-edge functionality for rich web application.
+Learn more at http://www.linb.net.

-### Features & Resources
+## Features & Resources

   1. Rich client-side API, works with any backend or static HTML pages.
   2. Web services (JSON/XML/SOAP) can be directly bound.